 Listing 1: Client Long Polling - EventListener.java

-The server counterparts are the RESTservlet and PushHandler classes, which encapsulate the request and suspend or continue it, respectively.
-The main functionality of these classes is presented in Listing 4 and Listing 5.
+The server counterparts are the RESTservlet and PushHandler classes.
+The RESTservlet encapsulates a request into a Continuation and suspends it.
+This Continuation is then passed to the PushHandler that completes it when a message should be pushed to the client.
+The main functionality of these classes is presented in Listing 2 and Listing 3.